 Many breast irregularities appear similar to breast cancer.
 Yet, nearly 90 percent of the lumps, inflammations, nipple discharges and suspicious breast changes are benign, or non-cancerous, tumors or cysts.

 Tell your physician about any irregularity you notice so you can receive proper diagnosis and treatment.
 Some are listed below, please see your doctor if you have any of these conditions.
 Do not use these descriptions to diagnose yourself.

 - Fibroadenomas – these round, rubbery, freely movable, generally painless lumps usually occur in women age 15 to 30.
-They occur twice as often in black women.
+They occur twice as often in African American women.
 Since the risk of breast cancer increases with age, such breast masses should be removed to be sure they are benign.

 - Fibrocystic or lumpy breast - is caused by monthly hormone changes in the body, most often in women age 35 to 50.
 As the hormone levels shift each month, tiny cysts fill with fluid, causing breast tenderness and lumpiness.
 This is most noticeable right before menstruation.
 If the lumpiness occurs in one specific part of the breast, producing an area of thickness, a surgical biopsy or needle aspiration may be needed to determine the exact nature of the thickness.